lapi0120/mtm6302-movie-search/README.md

-# mtm6302-movie-search
+# Movie Search

-This repository contains the starter files for the Movie Search project.
+## Objective
+Demonstrate how to use Ajax to create a movie searching site.